EastCare

-ECU Health EastCare is the critical care mobile air and ground transport of ECU Health at ECU Health Medical Center.
+ECU Health EastCare is the critical care mobile air and ground transport service of ECU Health at ECU Health Medical Center.
 It serves 31 counties in Eastern North Carolina.
 It is sponsored by ECU Health Medical Center and The Brody School of Medicine at East Carolina University.
 ECU Medical Center is the only level 1 trauma center east of Raleigh.
 EastCare's five full-time air ambulances constitute the largest air medical program in North Carolina and can serve a radius of 230 nmi around Greenville without refueling.

-Joanna Adams is the current Medical Director for ECU Health EastCare and Trey Labrecque is the Program Director.
+Joanna Adams is the current medical director for ECU Health EastCare and Trey Labrecque is the Program Director.

-ECU Health EastCare can be dispatched for a number of causes, including: trauma, burn, neonatal, high risk pregnancy, hyperbaric medicine, stroke and myocardial infarction.
-ECU Health EastCare is most often sent for cardiac patients, followed by trauma, pediatric and neonatal patients.
-EastCare boasts an excellent safety record.
-It's only major mishap occurred on January 8, 1987.
+ECU Health EastCare can be dispatched for a number of causes, including: trauma, burn, neonatal, high-risk pregnancy, hyperbaric medicine, stroke, and myocardial infarction.
+ECU Health EastCare is most often sent for cardiac patients, followed by trauma, pediatric, and neonatal patients.
+EastCare claims an excellent safety record.
+Its only major mishap occurred on January 8, 1987.

-In January 2012, Vidant Medical Transport changed its name from EastCare as part of a system wide renaming initiative.
+In January 2012, Vidant Medical Transport changed its name from EastCare as part of a system-wide renaming initiative.
 In October 2014, Vidant Medical Transport became Vidant EastCare.
 In May 2022, Vidant EastCare became ECU Health EastCare.

 History

 On December 18, 1984, the PCMH Board of Trustees budgeted $754,119 to set up a helicopter ambulance service.
 EastCare was established by PCMH on April 8, 1985.
 On June 30, 1985, an open house was held to usher in the new ambulance service.

 EastCare helped ECU Health Medical Center become a level 1 trauma center in November 1985.
 It expanded to critical care ground transport in August 1994.
-By 2000, ECU Health Medical Center adds a second helicopter to their fleet.
-Also, ECU Health Medical Center began the construction of a new emergency department.
-The four-story emergency department has a two-helicopter rooftop landing pad which was complete in November 2003.
+By 2000, ECU Health Medical Center added a second helicopter to their fleet.
+Additionally, ECU Health Medical Center began the construction of a new emergency department.
+The four-story emergency department, which includes a two-helicopter rooftop landing pad, was completed in November 2003.
 In 2009, the ground ambulances went on more than 10,000 trips.